khakhalin/notes/00_words_to_lookup.md

 * Particle filters

 **Tools**
-* Python Decorators: in what scope do these variables live? ([link for memoization](https://www.python-course.eu/python3_memoization.php))
 * Lint (pylint) - what is it and why?
 It seems that it can catch errors, type mismatches etc.
 * Keras heckpoints
 * Keras hyperparameter optimization